Menrae/Python_Algorithms/README.md

 # Python_Algorithms
-Practice with common algorithms and data structures in Py Lang
+Practice with common algorithms and data structures in Python.

 (* := lower priority)